lirmm/waves-core/docs/user_doc/job/jobs.rst

 Job Details
 -----------
-On this view you may want to see job online, see associated service, or Cancel the job (if possible)
+On this view you may want to see job online, see associated service, or cancel the job (if possible).

 General Information